EDITOR’S NOTE: This story was originally published in April 2017 and updated in March 2018.

 Above: In 1923, Sarah Graham Kenan purchased a house in Wilmington to be close to her sister, Jessie Kenan Wise.
 Kenan hired landscape designer Earle Draper to plan her gardens, and the azaleas, dogwoods, and boxwoods that thrive around the home — now the official residence of the chancellor of UNCW — closely resemble his vision.
 Photography by Millie Holloman.

-This month, as music and parade floats fill the streets of Wilmington and fireworks explode over the Cape Fear River, the North Carolina Azalea Festival will continue a celebration that began simply, with one man’s love of flowers.
+As music and parade floats fill the streets of Wilmington and fireworks explode over the Cape Fear River, the North Carolina Azalea Festival will continue a celebration that began simply, with one man’s love of flowers.

 In 1934, Dr. Houston Moore, who’d been instrumental in the creation of Wilmington’s Greenfield Lake Park and Gardens, had the idea to hold a festival each year “when the flowers burst into bloom.”
 The first Azalea Festival was held in 1948, and Moore couldn’t have been more pleased, wrote the Raleigh News & Observer: “For 16 years, Dr. Moore has lived, thought, and dreamed azaleas.”

 No doubt Moore would be especially proud of one of the festival’s most colorful events: the Cape Fear Garden Club’s annual tour of public and private gardens.
-From April 7-9, a dozen gardens, including historic Airlie with its 100,000 azaleas, will open their gates to visitors.
+This April, a dozen gardens, including historic Airlie with its 100,000 azaleas, will open their gates to visitors.
 Azalea Belles — young women in hoop skirts as colorful as the flowers around them — will serve as hostesses.
 And each of these gardeners, who, like Moore, live, think, and dream azaleas, will have their time in the sun.